chemle/emle-engine/README.md

 Energies can be written to a file using the `--energy-file` command-line argument or the `EMLE_ENERGY_FILE` environment variable.
 The frequency of logging can be specified using `--energy-frequency` or `EMLE_ENERGY_FREQUENCY`.
-This should be an integer specifying the frequency at which energies are written.
+This should be an integer specifying the frequency, in integration steps, at which energies are written.
 (The default is 0, which means that energies aren't logged.)
 The output will look something like the following, where the columns specify the current step, the in vacuo energy and the total energy.

 General log messages are written to the file specified by the `--log-file` or `EMLE_LOG_FILE` options.
 (By default, no log file is used and diagnostic messages